-As a visual studies student at BJU, you’ll gain a solid art and design foundation through courses such as Drawing, Design Theory, Color Theory and Art History (to name just a few).
+As a visual arts student at BJU, you’ll gain a solid art and design foundation through courses such as Drawing, Design Theory, Color Theory and Art History (to name just a few).
 Classroom instruction combined with time spent in the studio creating allows you to actualize what you are learning while refining and polishing your skills and aesthetic.

 Building on that foundation, you’ll be able to tailor your program to your interests and your future career.
-Visual studies is a very flexible program allowing you to narrow your focus or to keep it broad.
+Visual arts is a very flexible program allowing you to narrow your focus or to keep it broad.
 Graphic design, interior design, cinema, painting and photography are just some of the art-related paths you can explore.

 A photography concentration is available by taking additional photography courses as elective credits.
 Portrait Photography, Wedding Photography and Photojournalism are some of the courses you can take.

 In creative careers, you’ll need skills to connect with people from a variety of backgrounds and to communicate effectively with them.
 That’s one of the reasons you’ll take the BJU Core—another is to give you a broad base of knowledge to draw from for your inspiration.
 Courses like history, English, communication and philosophy will provide you with a rich stream of ideas and equip you to be a better thinker, problem solver and communicator.